2bj/mercator/readme.md

-# Merchant Bot
+# Mercator

-Merchant Bot is a solution for creating bots for e-commerce (Bot Shop).
+Mercator is a solution for creating bots for e-commerce (Bot Shop).

 ## Installation